pan-dora/apix-image-services/acrepo-connector-triplestore/README.md

 from the `fcrepo-indexer-triplestore` in that each resource is indexed into its own named graph.

-`edu.amherst.acdc.connector.triplestore.cfg` is the configuration file for this service.
+`cool.pandora.connector.triplestore.cfg` is the configuration file for this service.

 Deploying in OSGi
 -----------------